GenCeption: Evaluate Vision LLMs with Unlabeled Unimodal Data: Introduction

-To address these highlighted challenges, we propose GenCeption, a novel and simple approach for evaluating MLLMs.
+We propose GenCeption to address all highlighted challenges involved in the evaluation of task-agnostic MLLMs.
+GenCeption is designed to be a general evaluation framework that can be applied across modalities.
+To validate its effectiveness, this paper focuses on Vision LLMs (VLLMs), leveraging the visual modality as an illustrative example.
 GenCeption addresses challenge (1) by relying on easily accessible unimodal datasets, which allows for cost-effective and scalable benchmark creation.
 Relying on unimodal datasets additionally addresses challenge (3) and (4), as it allows to easily use previously unseen datasets for MLLM evaluation, and enforces the relevance of the provided modality for excelling at this task.
-To tackle challenge (2), GenCeption uses the continuous GC@$T$ metric, providing a more nuanced evaluation compared to discrete metrics, allowing for better projections of performance improvements and avoiding false suggestions of emergent abilities.
+To tackle challenge (2), GenCeption uses the continuous GC@$T$ metric, providing a more nuanced evaluation compared to discrete metrics, allowing for better projections of performance improvements and avoiding the mirage of emergent abilities.

-GenCeption assesses MLLMs' ability to consistently maintain semantic coherence across modalities by iteratively generating and describing non-textual samples and measures the continuous GC@$T$ metric.
+On a high and general level, GenCeption assesses MLLMs' ability to consistently maintain semantic coherence across modalities by iteratively generating and describing non-textual samples and measures the continuous GC@$T$ metric.
 This approach simultaneously evaluates the MLLM's tendency to hallucinate, as this inversely correlates with semantic coherence.
-Further, an MLLM's ability to provide complete yet concise descriptions of non-textual samples measures a diverse range of specialised abilities.
+Further, an MLLM's ability to provide complete yet concise descriptions of non-textual samples measures a diverse range of specialized abilities.
 For instance, to perform well at describing an image using a limited number of tokens, it is advantageous to be able to reason over people's emotions and intentions behind their actions, infer the current and preceding weather, count objects, and recognize artistic styles.
 This list can be extended to various abilities depending on the non-textual modality and the content of the samples used during the GenCeption process.
+The main contributions of this paper are the following: \begin{itemize} \item Proposing GenCeption, an evaluation method that principally allows for using unlabeled unimodal datasets for MLLM evaluation. \item Introducing \textit{MMECeption}, a Vision LLM (VLLM) evaluation benchmark utilizing the GenCeption method. \textit{MMECeption} uses the images from the MME benchmark~\citep{fu2023mme}, but without their annotated question and answer pairs. \item Evaluating seven leading VLLMs on the \textit{MMECeption} benchmark and comparing results with other popular VLLM benchmarks and human performance. \end{itemize}